Have you been Charged with Theft by Taking?

 Penalty for a Theft by Taking Conviction in Georgia

-The penalty for theft by taking can either be a misdemeanor or felony in Georgia.
-When the theft involves property valued at $500 or less, then the crime will be deemed a misdemeanor in Georgia.
-The consequences of a misdemeanor include a fine of no more than $1,000 and a jail sentence of no more than 12 months.
+The penalty for theft by taking can either be a misdemeanor or felony in Georgia, depending on the amount.
+If the property taken was under $1,500, it will generally be treated as a misdemeanor charge.
+Misdemeanor charges can come with a fine up to $1,000 or a jail term up to 1 year.
 If a defendant receives a jail term of six months or less, then the judge has the ability and discretion to allow the sentence to be served via weekend confinement or during the defendant's non-working hours.

-There are particular circumstances in which theft is punished as a felony in Georgia.
+There are additional circumstances in which theft is punished as a felony in Georgia.
 These include: